mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 ## Listing Modules

-The list modules command displays a table of all the modules loaded within MaxScale.
+The list modules command displays a table of all the modules loaded within MariaDB MaxScale.

 **MaxScale> **list modules